 I understand some people think tipping is a way for restaurants to pass off labor costs to patrons.
 While I do not disagree with that, I also think as long as servers are working primarily for tips, then we should tip fairly when eating at restaurants that have servers.
-I would also like to add that I am a church going (admittedly at times more regularly than others) Christian in my thirties.
-I got my first job the week I turned 16 at Ken’s pizza and then supported myself through college while waiting tables off and on.
-I do not wish for this to be seen as an attack on Christians or to be a religious debate.
-I would just like to share my experiences and thoughts respectfully about what it was like for me to be a server working on Sundays.
+I got my first job the week I turned 16 at Ken’s Pizza and then supported myself through college while waiting tables off and on.
+I can tell you with confidence Sunday is the worst day for restaurant servers.
+Here’s why.

 You know how I mentioned big tables take more time?
 Well when people at those big tables get hungry, they can get cranky.
 I think one of the times I was most shocked was when a youth leader was screaming and demanding we make space for him and his youth group to be sat immediately when there was a wait list.
-What an example for the kids that must have set for the kids in his group.
+What an example that must have set for the kids in his group.

 I am just going to say this honestly.
 If you really and truly believe that you are not going to tip more than 10% because that is how much you gave to the church before you came to the restaurant, then you need to stay at home or give more to the church.
 Also an option is to go somewhere that has counter service or a drive thru.

 I do not think God would want a hardworking single mom or poor student or someone trying to make their rent to get stiffed over and over and over again.
 Now if you have bad service (not where your food is taking a long time, but service that your server can control), yes tip accordingly.
 Many Sundays I was teary because the cash in my pocket did not reflect how hard I worked, AND I was treated poorly.